bella-mir/urbanCartoPy/_sources/intro.md

-# Spatial Data Analysis and Visualisation in Urban Cartography
+# Spatial Data Analysis in Urban Cartography

 <p style="color:#58568E; font-style:italic">This course is currently under development (as of July 2025).
 Updates will be posted here.</p>